Master of Science in Applied Climate Studies

 Climate Justice, Economics, and Policy

-In this course we study justice and equity as they relate to climate change.
-We examine how governance, policy, and economics have created inequitable climate change impacts on communities of color, immigrants, indigenous, and low-income earners.
-We analyze transnational case studies from the US and international perspectives that demonstrate the intersection of environmental hazards and climate change with migration, displacement, surveillance, and identity.
-We deepen our understanding of these issues and study examples of successful strategies for climate change mitigation and adaptation that ensure equity & justice.
-Policies and other approaches that can lead toward more justice are explored.
+In this course, we’ll analyze case studies from various perspectives that demonstrate the intersection of environmental hazards and climate change with migration, displacement, surveillance, and identity.
+You’ll deepen your understanding of these issues and study examples of successful strategies for climate change mitigation and adaptation that ensure equity & justice.

 Keith McDade, Ph.D.